AzureCloudWorkshops/ACW-App-Modernization/Hands-on lab/HOL-step-by-step-Modified.md

    ![The search box for resources is filled in with partsunlimited-web.
 The partsunlimited-web-20 Azure App Service is highlighted in the list of resources in the hands-on-lab-SUFFIX resource group.](media/resource-group-appservice-resource.png "Resources")

-2. Switch to the **Deployment slots (1)** tab and select **Swap (2)**.
+1. Switch to the **Deployment slots (1)** tab and select **Swap (2)**.

     ![App Service Deployment Slots tab is open.
 Swap button highlighted.](media/app-service-slot-swap.png "Deployment Slot Swap")

-3. Select the **Swap** button to swap the staging slot with the production slow.
+1. Select the **Swap** button to swap the staging slot with the production slow.

     ![Deployment Slot Swap dialog is open.
 Swap button is highlighted.](media/app-service-slot-swap-panel.png "Deployment Slot Swap")

-4. Once you receive the success message, close the swap panel.
+1. Once you receive the success message, close the swap panel.

-5. Visit both production and staging slot endpoints and observe how the Title change is moved to production.
+1. Visit both production and staging slot endpoints and observe how the changes you made are moved to production.

     > Once you move your staging slot to production, your production slot is moved to staging as well.
 This means that your current staging slot does not have the latest changes you have pushed to the repo.
 You can trigger a manual CI/CD workflow execution to push the latest changes to staging.
     >